FransUrbo/drive-by-wire/README.md

 ## Wiring on bread boards

+This was the very first version on breadboards..
+It looked so simple back then :).

-Those CAN bus adaptors I can't apparently used.
+Those CAN bus adaptors I can't use.
 They're for a high-speed CAN, but the MB I have have a low-frequency, fault-tolerant CAN :(.
 Something using the TJA1055T1 chip for the CAN and a MCP2515 for interfacing with the Pico.
 I'll figure something out..

+And I did figure something out, found a design online, that [a friend](https://github.com/konne88/slk) used as well in his project.

 Also, I'm missing the headers for the fingerprint scanner and the actuator in the upper right breadboard.